lewilliamsjr/CS330-Module-8/README.md

 and skills that can be applied in your future professional pathway?
-Computational graphics and visualizations gave me the skills and knowledge to further my skills that could be used for creating innovative video games and different training exercises using VR.
+Computational graphics and visualizations gave me the skills and knowledge to further my skills that could be used for creating innovative video games and different training exercises using VR...